sandialabs/pecos/documentation/results.rst

 Monitoring reports
 -------------------------------

-The :class:`~pecos.io.write_monitoring_report` method is used to generate a HTML monitoring report.
+The :class:`~pecos.io.write_monitoring_report` method is used to generate a HTML or LaTeX formatted monitoring report.
-The monitoring report includes the start and end time for analysis, custom graphics and performance metrics, a table that includes test results, graphics associated with the test results (highlighting data points that failed a quality control tests), notes on runtime errors and warnings, and the configuration options used in the analysis.
+The monitoring report includes the start and end time for the data that was analyzed, custom graphics and performance metrics, a table that includes test results, graphics associated with the test results (highlighting data points that failed a quality control tests), notes on runtime errors and warnings, and the configuration options used in the analysis.

 * **Custom Graphics:**
-  Custom graphics can be created for specific applications.
+  Custom graphics are created by the user for their specific application.
+  Custom graphics can also be generated using methods in the :class:`~pecos.graphics` module.
   These graphics are included at the top of the report.
-  Custom graphics can be generated using methods in the :class:`~pecos.graphics` module.

 * **Performance Metrics:**
   Performance metrics are displayed in a table.